Technical textiles

 *copyright Messe Frankfurt

-Technical textiles lend a helping hand to nature and public spaces, sometimes visibly but often invisibly.
-For example, the textiles for reinforcing roadsides, dikes, motorways, locks and railways are practically invisible, as are the fibres for reinforcing concrete, filter and drainage cloth, cloth for climate control in greenhouses, the textiles for vertical planting on buildings (urban greenery), and the root cloth - even sunlight-reflecting cloth in fruit and vineyards.
-On the other hand, visible technical textiles include, for example, artificial turf for sports fields, or awnings.
+Technical textiles lend a helping hand to nature and public spaces, sometimes visibly but often invisibly too.
+Almost invisible, for example, is the textile for reinforcing roadsides, dikes, highways, locks and railways, also called geotextiles.
+Or filter and drainage cloth, the textiles for vertical planting on buildings (urban greenery), and agrotextiles such as the root cloth – even sunlight-reflecting cloth in fruit and vineyards, the cloth for climate control in greenhouses.

 Knowledge and collaboration, the driving forces